 Now first let’s start by getting you around the huge beginner’s mistakes.

-Warning- don’t make a major mistake!
+Warning- don’t make these major mistakes!

 There are 3 major errors people often make in regards to irrigation pumps.
 All of these are VERY expensive errors to fix.
 So let’s get you on the right track from the very beginning!